99ltaylor/99ltaylor/README.md

 ---

-### 🏃🏽‍♂️🏊🏽‍♂️🚴🏽‍♂️ &nbsp; Hobbies & Interests: **Training to become triathlete, lover of (High Intensity Interval Training) HIIT workouts and being surrounded by nature.
+### 🏃🏽‍♂️🏊🏽‍♂️🚴🏽‍♂️ &nbsp; Hobbies & Interests:
+Training to become a triathlete, lover of Lego and being surrounded by the great outdoors.

 ---

-### 🌱 &nbsp; I'm always open to learning new things and meeting connecting with new people and companies**
+### 🌱 &nbsp;
+Always open to learning, growing and connecting.

+<h1 align="center">You can reach me at 99ltaylor@gmail.com</h1>